NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deployment-guides/terraform.md

    }
    ```

-   To learn more about these resources, refer to the [Cloudflare provider documentation](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs).
+   To learn more about these resources, refer to the [Khulnasoft provider documentation](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs).

 ### Configure GCP resources